Afghanistan: Avalanche kills over a dozen people on Pakistan border | DW | 07.02.2022

 Some 20 people are believed to have been buried under snow following a deadly avalanche.
 Rescue workers are still digging bodies out.

-At least 15 people were killed after being buried by an avalanche in eastern Afghanistan, state-run news agency Bakhtar reported on Monday.
+Rescuers have recovered 15 bodies after an avalanche in eastern Afghanistan, state-run news agency Bakhtar reported on Monday.

 The incident happened in the province of Kunar, close to the border with Pakistan.
 An official from the province told German news agency dpa that the avalanche occurred on Sunday evening.

-Officials reported that 20 people had been hit by the avalanche, but so far only 15 bodies had been found.
+Officials reported that 20 people had been hit by the avalanche, although several of them remain missing.

 A Taliban official told AFP that the victims had been caught by the snow in a remote mountain pass while trying to get into Pakistan.